rtfmkiesel/geopipe/README.md

 # & all of the sub modules associated with the ones mentioned above
 ```

+## Feedback
+This was my first time coding in Golang.
+As always, feedback via public channels or merge/pull requests is appreciated.

 ## License
 This code is released under the [MIT License](https://gitlab.com/lu-ka/geopipe/blob/main/LICENSE).